elyograg/cacheviewhandler/README.md

 * Build the package.
 If you're not building 8.11.1, substitute the correct version.
 If the version is omitted, the files will all have "-SNAPSHOT" appended to the version number.
 That may be perfectly fine for your setup, and if it is, you can omit the -Dversion parameter entirely:
     * ant -Dversion=8.11.1 clean package
 * If the build succeeds, you will find packages in the "package" directory that can be used and installed just like an official Solr download.
+* <mark>The only part of a Solr install that is changed from stock with this patch is the solr-core jar.
+If you need to update an existing install (particularly a docker setup) without completely reinstalling, you can take the new solr-core jar from dist and replace the one in server/solr-webapp/webapp/WEB-INF/lib</mark>